sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 8: Beyond The Basics-1-v2/Fundamentals 8: Beyond The Basics-1.md

 <img src="assets/dm_44.png" width="800"/>

-The provides us a simple way to `Add Comparison` to our table.
+This provides us a simple way to `Add Comparison` to our table.

 We can easily sum `Sales` and also select to compare the `Date` columns value to the `Same quarter last year`: